edsonlb/maze-puzzle/README.md

 ### Assumptions ###
 I made the following assumptions in the development of this software:
-- On the example sent to me, the output ID is whrong for the "Dining Room".
+- On the example sent to me, the output ID is wrong for the "Dining Room".
 The column should show the real ID of the room.
 And the first is "0".
 ![Zero on the first element](http://image.prntscr.com/image/b6e48314a69e44299450ddce3ddc8fc4.jpeg)

-- The "west" coordinate of the "Sun Room" is whrong "weast".
+- The "west" coordinate of the "Sun Room" is wrong "weast".
 ![weast is not west](http://image.prntscr.com/image/c75f8b5419294f1ca9305ebb880c7a72.jpeg)

 - The JSON file can have None, One or More "objects" in the array node in each room.